erxes/erxes/docs/support.md

 ---
 id: support-guide
-title: How to setup Customer Support Settings?
+title: How to setup customer Support Settings?
 sidebar_label: Customer support
 ---

 <!--Content-->

-+ Customer Support settings include following features:
++ Customer support settings include following features:

 <div>
   <img src="https://s3-us-west-2.amazonaws.com/erxes-docs/customer-support/customer-support-1.png"/>
 </div>

-1. App Store
+1. App store
-2. Response Template
+2. Response template

-## Setup Facebook Integration
+## Setup facebook integration

 Integration is a way of communicating with customers who are emerging into the organizations' website, Facebook, Twitter through erxes.io platform.
 Integration can be created on every brands' social media page.
 Thence, we would be able to track the percentage of customers who are emerging into the organizations' Facebook page and website form.